KSDaemon/nunjucks-intl/README.md

 Contribute
 ----------

-Let's make Handlebars Intl and FormatJS better!
+Let's make Nunjucks Intl and FormatJS better!
 If you're interested in helping, all contributions are welcome and appreciated.
-Handlebars Intl is just one of many packages that make up the [FormatJS suite of packages][FormatJS GitHub], and you can contribute to any/all of them, including the [Format JS website][FormatJS] itself.
+Nunjucks Intl is just one of many packages that make up the [FormatJS suite of packages][FormatJS GitHub], and you can contribute to any/all of them, including the [Format JS website][FormatJS] itself.

 Check out the [Contributing document][CONTRIBUTING] for the details.
 Thanks!